Did you know?

 However, it is a world of miniature succulent plants, sheltered from the worst of the summer heat (from December to February) by the reflective quartz gravel.

-This botanical treasure is sprawled between the towns of Vanrhynsdorp and Bitterfontein, about a 3-hour drive from Cape Town.
+This botanical treasure is sprawled between the towns of Vanrhynsdorp and Bitterfontein, about a three-hour drive from Cape Town.

-It falls within the Succulent Karoo region, considered 1 of the biodiversity hotspots of the world.
+It falls within the Succulent Karoo region, considered one of the biodiversity hotspots of the world.

 Here you will find plants with names as cute as they look: baby bums, donkey ears, little buttons, fingers-and-thumbs.

 Some look like tiny green marbles, others like flowering pebbles.
 Others emerge above the soil only during the temperate spring and retreat back into the soil, almost invisible, when the summer heat arrives.